Core Aeration & Overseeding for Healthy Lawns

 We over-seed with a high quality tall fescue blend that is more disease resistant and appropriate for our zone and climate here in New Jersey and Pennsylvania.

-Late summer to early fall is the optimal time for lawn core aeration and overseeding.
+Late summer to early fall is the optimal time for lawn core aeration and over-seeding.
 At this time of year, grass seeds germinate better, new grass gets established faster, and there are fewer weed seeds competing with the grass.

-Benefits of Core Aeration and Over-Seeding
+Benefits of Core Aerating and Over-Seeding Your Lawn

 - gets oxygen to the roots allowing soil to breathe